Jesp9025/NetworkTool/Fun/README.md

 Run NetworkTool.py in your editor.

-Sounds will not work properly if you run with "Python"
+Sounds will not work properly if you run directly with "Python"